Why Wear Face Masks on Gorilla Trekking Safaris? Conservation & Safety in Bwindi

 Which Gorilla Families Can You See on Uganda Gorilla Tours?

-Mubare family is the oldest habituated group in Bwindi, known for its striking and powerful silverbacks.
+Mubare family is the oldest habituated group in Bwindi, its striking and powerful silverbacks makes it very known.

 Rushegura family is calm and easy to reach, perfect for trekkers who prefer shorter and less demanding hikes.